 - Atlassian (NASDAQ: TEAM) on its re-domiciliation and domestication to the U.S., by means of a UK scheme of arrangement, and various other matters

-- Altice in connection with the acquisition of an approximate 18% stake in BT Group plc and the UK Government's intervention under the NSI Act 2022
+- Patrick Drahi's telecoms investment group, Altice, on the acquisition of its 24.5% stake in BT Group plc (market cap >£15 billion), including in response to the UK Government's intervention in 2022 under the NSI Act 2022

 - Johnson Matthey on a variety of transactions including the sale of its health division to Altaris Capital and the sale of its food packaging business, StePac, to Nili Capital Partners

 - Sky on the competing takeover situation involving 21st Century Fox, Disney and Comcast Corporation, for which the HSF team won M&A Team of the Year (Large Deal) at the prestigious 2018 British Legal Awards

 - Sky on a variety of matters including the £800 million sale of its controlling stake in its betting and gaming business, Sky Bet, to funds advised by CVC Capital Partners and ongoing joint venture and other commercial arrangements, and on the subsequent sale of Sky Bet to Canadian listed Stars Group

 - Shaanxi Ligeance Mineral Resources Co., Ltd on its £326 million acquisition of Gardner